Main Walk: 15½ km (9.6 miles). Four hours 5 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 8 hours.

 Unless you are going directly to Kingswood on the Short Walk, continue the directions at §5.

 Go out into the top of a field and turn right to go around its edge.
 Leave in the bottom corner and go through a belt of trees.
 Turn right onto a footpath running along the top of a semi-open area to Fames Rough.

-Go through a wide gap in the trees ahead into a field (with a fine view across Chipstead valley) and turn right.
-Go around two sides of the field and leave through a gap in the trees in the bottom corner.
-Keep right at a path junction to go through a belt of trees, passing a marker post for the Banstead Countryside Walk3.
+Go through a wide gap in the trees ahead into a field (with a fine view across Chipstead valley).
+Do not take the broad grassy path down the slope ahead, but immediately turn right to go along the top of the field.
+Go around two sides and leave through a gap in the trees in the bottom corner.
+Keep right at a path junction to go through a belt of trees, passing a marker post for the Banstead Countryside Walk4.
 Before the path starts to descend past a more open area, there is a path off to the left and another to the right.